 For graph analytics, the need for clean, organized data is critical.
 Let’s take the example of page rank above.

-Consider a database that contains 1000 records with a range of names similar to "John Smith" (top row).
+Consider a database that contains 1000 data point records with a range of names similar to "John Smith" (top row).
 Each record is linked to 10 other people (bottom row) who are influenced by those in the top row.

-In its raw form, the graph suggests there are 1,000 unique scientists, each uniformly influencing 10 people.
+In its raw form, the graph processing suggests there are 1,000 unique scientists, each uniformly influencing 10 people.
 But this could be very misleading.

 Suppose the 1,000 scientists in the top row really represent only 100 semantically unique scientists, and that after properly merging the semantically same scientists (and preserving the influence relationships during the merge process), you find that the logical merge of John Smith 1, John Smith 2, and J Smith resolves to a scientist who, based on the combined set of relationships, is a much more influential person than the others from that initial top row.